upf-gti/performs/docs/InstructionsBML.md

     "mainBend": "HOOKED", // bend applied to selected fingers from the default handshapes.
 Basic handshapes and ThumbCombination handshapes behave differently.
 Value from the bend table
-    "secondMainBend": "HOOKED", // mainbend applied to secondHandshape "bend1": "099", // overrides any other bend applied for this handshape for this finger. bend1=thumb, bend2=index, and so on.
-The value is one from the bend table
+    "secondMainBend": "HOOKED", // mainbend applied to secondHandshape "bend1": "044", // overrides any other bend applied by this handshape for the thumb finger "bend2": "044", // overrides any other bend applied by this handshape for the index finger "bend3": "044", // overrides any other bend applied by this handshape for the middle finger "bend4": "044", // overrides any other bend applied by this handshape for the ring finger "bend5": "044", // overrides any other bend applied by this handshape for the pinky finger

     "mainSplay": 0.5, // number [-1,1].
 Separates laterally fingers 2,4,5.
 Splay diminishes the more the finger is bent "splay1": 0.5, // number [-1,1]. splay1=thumb, splay2=index, and so on.
 Sepparates laterally the specified finger.
 Splay diminishes the more the finger is bent.